FunnyHector/KNearestNeighbour/README.md

 Arguments can be provided as "ruby main.rb [training_file] [test_file]".

-Example of how to run with parameters:
-(just copy it into console for convenience)
+Example of how to run with parameters(just copy it into console for convenience):

 % ruby main.rb iris-training.txt iris-test.txt

 All arguments are optional.
 If they are not provided, default values will be used.